Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Introduction

 \section{Introduction}

 Within a quantum mechanical framework, the optoelectronic properties of solid-state materials can generally be described in terms of electronic excitations from occupied states to higher-energy unoccupied states~\cite{Fox_Fox_2010,Kittel_2004}.
 In metals or in materials without a bandgap, these transitions between single-particle states are typically intraband in nature when the excitation energies are sufficiently low.
 In contrast, semiconducting or insulating materials in their ground state require energies typically greater than the single-particle electronic bandgap.
 Interestingly, the optical response of semiconductors and insulators is non-trivial for frequencies within the range of energies spanning such electronic bandgap~\cite{Koch_2009} where single-particle states are absent.
 Yet, the system can host quasi-particles known as excitons---bound electron--hole pairs that form at sub-gap energies.
-This bound state is formally a many-body state; it can only be described when electron--electron interactions are treated beyond the single-particle or mean-field level~\cite{Mahan,Cohen_Louie_2016}.
+This bound state is formally a many-body state; it can only be \mymarkup{predicted} when electron--electron interactions are \mymarkup{included in the many-body static Hamiltonian} beyond the single-particle or mean-field level~\cite{Mahan,Cohen_Louie_2016}.

 Excitons play a central role in determining the optical properties of low-dimensional crystals, such as hexagonal boron nitride (hBN)~\cite{Ferreira_Chaves_Peres_Ribeiro_2019,Cassabois_2019} or transition metal dichalcogenide (TMD) materials~\cite{PhysRevB.86.115409,Berkelbach_Hybertsen_Reichman_2013}.
 The current interest in excitons within two-dimensional (2D) materials is partly driven by the experimental demonstration of exciton-based light–matter interactions at room temperature~\cite{Flatten_He_Coles_Trichet_Powell_Taylor_Warner_Smith_2016,Morozov_Wolff_Mortensen_2021,Fang_Yao_Wang_2023}.
 Unlike in their three-dimensional (3D) counterpart, excitons in 2D materials are long-lived and have considerable binding energies ranging from a fraction of electron-volt (eV) to a couple of eV.
 The large exciton binding energies in 2D materials, compared with those in 3D systems, can be explained by the electrostatic screening being less effective in 2D than in 3D~\cite{Chernikov_2014}.
 Due to the reduced dimensionality, the dielectric response of the material essentially affects the electric field lines within it, whereas those off-plane are less affected by the material response.
 As a consequence, the relative permittivity of a 2D material cannot be described by a single permittivity constant, which poses a challenge from a theoretical standpoint.
 Somehow, the theory must incorporate the fact that the relative permittivity varies in space and promote it from a constant to a function---the dielectric function.
 It plays a central role in describing how electric charges inside a material respond to external electric field perturbations within the linear response.